ShengdingHu/GPT-World/README.md

 ### Install

-Download this library by
+Download source code by

 ```sh
 git clone https://github.com/ShengdingHu/GPT-World.git
 ```

-or download zip file.
+or download zip file and unzip it.

-Then go to library directory.

-It is suggested to use `python=3.8` on all platforms.
+It is suggested to use `python=3.8` on all platforms, as `python=3.8` is verified to have no bugs in dependencies on all platforms.

-(Optional) Create a python3.8 enviornment by
+(Optional) Create a python virtual enviornment by

 ```
 conda create -n gptworld python=3.8